Our last ride with Virgin’s 747: A review of Upper Class from Manchester to Atlanta

 This article has been edited from the original.

 The service was up there with the best I have ever experienced in the sky, and the food was a Northern delight.

 The Wi-Fi cut out halfway across the Atlantic, and an outdated cabin configuration meant I was facing away from the window.

-Virgin Atlantic is the UK’s second-biggest long-haul carrier and often known for the fun, flirty and laid-back experience that it offers its customers.
+Virgin Atlantic is the U.K.’s second-biggest long-haul carrier and is known for the fun and laid-back experience that it offers its customers.
 This trip was to be my first time flying with the airline, and I was very much looking forward to finding out what all the fuss was about — especially since I’d be flying in the nose of the soon-to-be-retired Queen of the Skies, the Boeing 747.

 You can get an Upper Class (business-class) return from Manchester (MAN) to Atlanta in the US (ATL) for as little as £2,171.
 If you’re signed up to Virgin Atlantic’s Flying Club, paying cash for the fare could earn you upwards of 16,000 miles one-way.